-To help your senior get from their wheelchair to a car, this ultra slick board bridges the gap and makes it possible for them to scoot from one seat to the other without needing to stand.
+To help your older adult get from their wheelchair to a car, this ultra slick board bridges the gap and makes it possible for them to scoot from one seat to the other without needing to stand.

 FYI: The picture above isn’t of this product, but shows how it’s used.

-With this pivot disc, your senior stands on the disc and you can slowly turn them so their back faces the car seat and they can sit down.
+With this pivot disc, your older adult stands on the disc and you can slowly turn them so their back faces the car seat and they can sit down.

 It’s expensive, but may let you delay more expensive options like non-emergency ambulance transport, buying an automatic access lift seat, or getting an accessible van.

-This specialized van comes factory installed with an auto access lift seat that automatically turns and extends all the way outside the car.
+These specialized vans are installed with various ramps, an auto access lift seat that automatically turns and extends all the way outside the car, or other adaptive equipment.

-It’s a major investment, but if you need to drive someone with limited mobility and are in the market for a new car, it makes life a lot easier!
+It’s a major investment, but if you need to drive someone with limited mobility and are in the market for a new car, having an accessible vehicle makes life a lot easier.

-DailyCaring tip: If you don’t need a new car, but are interested in an automatic access seat, contact your car dealership.
-There are options that can be installed in a car you already own.
+Tip: If you don’t need a new car, but are interested in adaptive equipment, contact your car dealership.
+There may be options that can be installed into a car that you already own.